-We have a group for 14 – 17 year olds, starting soon.
-We also have two further groups for the 18 – 25 age range.
-See below for group days, times and locations.
+We have a group for 14 – 17 year olds and two further groups for 18 – 25 year olds.
+See below group days, times and locations.

 We are happy to announce that THRU will be working in partnership with select education providers.
 We will be delivering tailored peer support workshops and courses in schools for 14 – 18yrs in line with project funding.